uab-cgds-worthey/rosalution/backend/README.md

 ### Local Development

-- To keep dependensies required for projects separate without changing global settings and packages we create isolated virtual environments for these projects.
+To keep dependensies required for projects separate without changing global settings and packages we create isolated virtual environments for these projects.

-- All packages necessary for Rosalution development are installed into the `./backend/rosalution_env/` virtual environment in the setup.sh script
+All packages necessary for Rosalution development are installed into the `./backend/rosalution_env/` virtual environment in the setup.sh script.

-- To created this isolation we use the python virtual environment [venv](https://docs.python.org/3.8/library/venv.html).
+To create this isolation we use the python virtual environment [venv](https://docs.python.org/3.8/library/venv.html).
 Refer to the python virtual environment for documentation.

 Note: Make sure setup.sh script is run as this installs the rosalution_env and all it's dependencies.

-To use in your shell, activate the virtual environment by:
+To use in your shell, activate the virtual environment by running the following commands:

 ```bash
 cd backend